Battery-Intelligence-Lab/dtw-cpp/joss/paper.md

 * Produce a distance matrix - pairwaise comparsion between each time series in the dataset.
 * Option to band the warping potnential of the DTW alignment, as originally detialed in @Sakoe1978.
 This can speed up the computation time of the DTW cost as well as being a useful constraint for some time series clustering scenarios (e.g. if event must occur within a certian time window to be considered similar).
 * Find clusters groupings and centeroids fro a predefined $k$ or a range of $k$ values, using either MIP or k-Medoids, as described below in [Mathmatical background](#mathmatical background).
-* Output the final clusteing cost, as well as a sillouette score (@Shahapure2020) for each $k$ value if running for multiple $k$ values.
+* Output the final clustering cost, as well as a sillouette score (@Shahapure2020) for each $k$ value if running for multiple $k$ values.

 # Mathmatical background